rfo909/CFT/doc/Doc.md

 ## List filtering

-The assert() and reject() statements inside loops decide if the rest of the loop body is to be executed or not.
+The assert(), reject() and break() statements inside loops decide if the rest of the loop body is to be executed or not, and provide the data filtering mechanism in CFT.

 ## if() expression